-Students have a minimum of three years and a maximum of nine years to complete the qualification.
+Students have a minimum of three years and a maximum of nine years to complete the qualification

-14 Certification
+12 Certification

-On successful completion of the qualification, the student will receive a BCom in Accounting degree (major in Chartered Accountant), NQF Level 7 (minimum credits: 360).
-The Bachelor of Commerce in Accounting degree is accredited by the Higher Education Quality Committee of the Council on Higher Education (CHE) and is SAICA-accredited.
+On successful completion of the qualification, the student will receive a BCom in Accounting degree (major in chartered accountant), NQF Level 7 (minimum credits: 360).
+The Bachelor of Commerce in Accounting degree is accredited by the Higher Education Quality Committee of the Council on Higher Education (CHE).

-Further Studies
+13 Further Studies

 Milpark Education is committed to the process of lifelong learning and opening access to higher education.
 The programme is at NQF level 7 and will provide for articulation options into NQF level 8 programmes.
-A student who has completed certain modules on this qualification at Milpark Education, can apply for the BCom in Accounting programme to become a Chartered Accountant, CA(SA), registered with SAICA (SAICA Accredited CTA).
 Students who successfully complete the CA stream will be allowed access to the Postgraduate Diploma in Accounting, while students who complete the professional accounting stream will be allowed access to the Postgraduate Diploma in Accounting on successful completion of the six-month Advanced Accounting (Bridging to Postgraduate Diploma in Accounting) short programme.